Mte90/TurboDRF/README.md

 </div>

 ---
-# DISCLAIMER: This project is in its infancy and is not currently used in production environments. proceed with caution.
+## DISCLAIMER: This project is in its infancy and is not currently used in production environments. proceed with caution.

 ## 🎯 Why TurboDRF?

-Building REST APIs in Django shouldn't require writing hundreds of lines of boilerplate code. **TurboDRF** revolutionizes Django API development by automatically generating production-ready REST APIs from your models with minimal configuration.
+Building REST APIs in Django shouldn't require writing hundreds of lines of boilerplate code. **TurboDRF** revolutionizes Django API development by automatically generating REST APIs from your models with minimal configuration.

 ### 🚫 The Problem